LIFESTANCE HEALTH GROUP, INC. - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS OCTOBER 11, 2022

 NEW YORK, Aug.
-22, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired LifeStance Health Group, Inc. ( LFST) (“LifeStance” or the “Company”) common stock issued in connection with LifeStance Health’s June 10, 2021 initial public stock offering (the “IPO”).
+23, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired LifeStance Health Group, Inc. (NASDAQ: LFST) ("LifeStance" or the "Company") common stock issued in connection with LifeStance Health's June 10, 2021 initial public stock offering (the "IPO").

 All investors who purchased the shares of LifeStance Health Group, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.